BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 # .....
 ```

 Summarized, the constructor of the Led class creates an attribute with the pin number of the GPIO we want to use for the Led.
-It initializes the wiring pi library and it sets the GPIO to an output.
+It initializes the wiringPi library and it sets the GPIO as an output.
 Last it also turns the Led off.

 The last part of the Led class we need to modify is the `set_state` method to actually set the GPIO based on the value of the state.
+This can be achieved by calling the `digitalWrite()` method of wiringPi with `self.pinNumber` and `state` as arguments.

 ```python
 # .....